Pipeline

 2.4M

-An estimated 2.4 million people in the United States are living with HCV infection.
+From 2017-2020, an estimated 2.4 million people in the United States were living with HCV.

-5. Centers for Disease Control and Prevention: Recommendations for Hepatitis C Screening Among Adults — United States, 2020
+4. Centers for Disease Control and Prevention: Recommendations for Hepatitis C Screening Among Adults — United States, 2020